 - Compression with a bandage will limit swelling, and help to rest your knee joint.
 A tubular compression bandage can be used.
 Mild pressure which is not uncomfortable or too tight and which does not stop blood flow is ideal.
 A pharmacist will advise on the correct size.
 Remove before going to sleep.
 You may be advised to remove the bandage for good after 48 hours.
 This is because the bandage may limit movement of the joint which should normally be moving more freely after this time.
 However, bandages of the knee are sometimes kept on for longer to help keep swelling down and to keep the affected knee more comfortable.
 Ask your health professional what is best in your case.

 - Elevation aims to limit and reduce any swelling.
 For example, keep your foot on the affected side up on a chair with a pillow under your knee when you are sitting.
 It may be easier to lie on a sofa and to put your foot on some cushions.
 When you are in bed, put your foot on a pillow.
 The aim is that your affected knee should be above the level of your heart.

 - R is sometimes added to this list to make PRICER.
 R stands for Rehabilitation which is the most important part of the treatment for knee ligament injuries - to get you and your knee back to normal.
 You may need to see a physiotherapist or sports therapist for advice about exercises to do to strengthen and stretch the muscles around your knee if your symptoms persist.

-Note: despite the common guidance of putting an ice-pack on injuries, there is some evidence from animal studies that it can delay healing and some researchers in the field suggest the evidence base for putting ice on an injury should currently be thought of as equivocal.
+Note: despite the common guidance of putting an ice-pack on injuries, there is some evidence from animal studies that it can delay healing and some researchers in the field suggest the evidence for putting ice on an injury is not very strong.